-A number of events encourage the development of an aneurysm in the brain.
+Some events encourage the development of an aneurysm in the brain.
 Some aneurysms develop over the course of a person’s lifetime, some are inherited, and some are a result of brain injuries.

-Marfan’s syndrome is also inherited and affects the genes that control the formation of the body’s connective tissue.
+Marfan’s syndrome is also an inherited condition and affects the genes that control the formation of the body’s connective tissue.
 Damage to the structure of the arteries creates weaknesses that can lead to brain aneurysms.

 - have high blood pressure